 MAG’s vision is a safe future for women, men and children affected by violence, conflict and insecurity.

 People should live in communities where their rights are upheld, with dignity and choice, and free from fear of mines, unexploded bombs and the impact of small arms and light weapons.

 In 1989, two brothers – Rae and Lou McGrath – felt compelled to do something to protect people from the crippling and often fatal threat of landmines.
-Their solution was to set up MAG, which they ran from a caravan near Cockermouth in England's Lake District.
+Their solution was to set up MAG, which they ran from an office near Cockermouth in England's Lake District.

 More than a quarter of a century later, this lifesaving work continues and MAG has evolved into a major international operation.
 We have been pioneers in the development of approaches that put communities at the heart of decision-making, new detection methods and mechanical demining.